cschierig/twins.nvim/README.md

 ## Features

 - Automatically closes braces and other pairs when left side is inserted.
-- Move past right side of pair when entering it.
+- Move past right side of pair when entering tab before it.
 - Language-dependent auto-closing pairs
 - Supports treesitter injected languages
+- delete left and right side when deleting pair whose characters are touching

 ## Not yet implemented